nrfconnect/sdk-nrf/samples/nrf9160/http_application_update/README.rst

 Requirements
 ************

-* The following development board:
+The sample supports the following development kit:

-  * |nRF9160DK|
+.. include:: /includes/boardname_tables/sample_boardnames.txt
+   :start-after: set5_start
+   :end-before: set5_end

-* A signed firmware image that is available for download from an HTTP server.
+The sample also requires a signed firmware image that is available for download from an HTTP server.
 This image is automatically generated when building the application.

-* .. include:: /includes/spm.txt
+.. include:: /includes/spm.txt

 Building and running